axeldinh/rlib/README.md

 Remember that, if using a virtual environment, you must activate it before running the command.
 Furthermore, if using ``conda``, you must call ``conda install pip`` before installing the package.
-Otherwise, the package will be installed using another ``pip`` that is not the one from the ``conda`` environment.To run the library on all `gymnasium` environments, other dependencies are required.
+Otherwise, the package will be installed using another ``pip`` that is not the one from the ``conda`` environment.
+To run the library on all `gymnasium` environments, other dependencies are required.
 To install them, run the following command:

 ```bash
 pip install gymnasium[all]